zzpustc/video-human-counting/README.md

 link: https://pan.baidu.com/s/1AS2RYdsnDM2IEUjJi85oqA

 extract code: fse5

+## Re-Train the reid branch[By Yourself]
+We also implemente an reid-fintune branch introduced from the backbone, you can obtained more discriminative features by re-train this branch instead of just get the features from backbone.
+We have completed the entire training code.
+But we just simply design a naive model to see if this training code works.
+If you want to get a power reid-finetune branch, you can modified the reid_model.py refering to the recent reid networks and train it by yourself.

 ## Attention
 Since this code is based on MOT framework, the counting result is greatly influenced by the performance of detector.
 You can try different detector in MOT17(DPM/SDP/Faster-RCNN) to test performance of this code.